Study ABT-003:

 This study focused on older children who did not qualify under ABT-001’s more narrow inclusion criteria.

-not revealed improvement in cognitive outcomes after treatment for this group of children and that the study doctors did not feel that the benefit outweighed the potential risks.
+The company states that testing has not revealed improvement in cognitive outcomes after treatment for this group of children and that the study doctors did not feel that the benefit outweighed the potential risks.
 Based on these factors and business related decisions, Abeona has decided to close this study for enrollment.
 Patients in the study will still have safety follow up at their local doctors offices.

 How does this information translate to our understanding of the benefit of gene therapy for Sanfilippo syndrome?